YouMagine/YM-php-sdk/README.md

 # YouMagine PHP SDK for API v1

-A PHP library that you can use to interface with YouMagine.
+The official PHP library that you can use to interface with YouMagine.
+Please note that this SDK is mainly to demonstrate how to consume the API, and only the most used operations are implemented.
+However, it is easy to add the methods you need with only basic PHP knowledge.
+When you add functionary, please issue a pull request so we can add your contribution.

 ## Quickstart with example application